Opening day at Australian Open: Serena Williams wins easily - WTMJ

 Serena Williams overpowered Siegemund, moved well and saved one of her best shots for the final game, racing forward to flip an off-balance backhand off her shoestrings for a cross-court winner.

-“I’ve had a ton of pressure, and now I don’t feel it anymore,” she said.
+“I’ve had a ton of pressure, and now I don’t feel it anymore,” she told ESPN after her first-round win.
 “It’s like a huge relief.
 I think I was just looking at it all the wrong way in the past, and I feel totally different about it now.”

-But Osaka breezed through the first set in 21 minutes and barely slowed after that.
-She finished with more winners than errors and lost only five points on her first serve.

-Up to 30,000 fans — about 50% of capacity — will be allowed on the tournament site, but seats were mostly empty for the early matches on a cool day.
+Up to 30,000 fans — about 50% of capacity — will be allowed on the tournament site, but seats were mostly empty for the early matches.

 “I’m just really happy to see people in the stands,” Osaka said.